 Home »

-UXO also refers to explosive ordnance that has not been used during an armed conflict and has been left behind or dumped.
+UXO also refers to explosive ordnance that has not been used during an armed conflict, and was left behind, buried or dumped.

-Items of UXO contain unstable compounds that become more sensitive as they age, and our professional advice is that if you ever encounter a suspicious item – do not touch it, call the police or specialist services like ourselves for assistance.
+Items of UXO contain unstable compounds that become more sensitive as they age, and if you ever encounter a suspicious item – our professional advice is that do not touch it, call the police or specialist UXO companies like ourselves for assistance.

-The most obvious danger of encountering UXO is of explosion however, some items dating back to WWI used chemical weapons and if these have been buried and left untouched for a significant amount of time – they could potentially cause environmental or ground contamination.
+The biggest danger of discovering UXO is from detonation however, some items dating back to WWI used chemical weapons and if these have been buried and left untouched for a significant amount of time – they could potentially cause environmental or ground contamination.

-The size or shape of any item of UXO does not indicate its potential danger, small items can kill and maim if handled incorrectly – it’s better to be safe and take the correct precautions.
+The size or shape of any item of UXO does not indicate its potential danger, small items of ordnance can seriously endanger or kill you if handled incorrectly – it’s better to be safe and take the correct precautions.

-As with most things, there are many exceptions to the rule, but commonly – UXO will generally fall into two categories:
+There are many exceptions to the rule, but most commonly – UXO will generally fall into two categories:

 A ‘High Explosive’ (HE) material is one that is designed to detonate (as opposed to deflagrating or ‘Low’ explosive).
 It is characterised by extremely rapid decomposition and development of very high pressure.
 When such explosive is encased, it effectively becomes a ‘bomb’.